Thomas Anders: 1998–2003: Modern Talking reunion and return to worldwide success

 Their next albums were still highly successful, albeit not matching the success of Back for Good.
 In 2000, the album Alone, composed entirely of new songs, entered the German album chart at No. 1 on 8 March 1999 and spent four consecutive weeks at the top.
 After spending total of 27 weeks on the album chart, Alone eventually went platinum, shipping more than 500,000 units in Germany.
 Furthermore, the album was certified platinum in Poland, Sweden and Switzerland, while going gold in Spain, Finland and Austria.
 The singles "Sexy, Sexy Lover" and "You Are Not Alone" were able to enter the top ten and even top five in various European countries.
 Coinciding with the Chinese calendar, their ninth studio album was titled Year of the Dragon, being certified platinum in Germany.
 The lead single "China in Her Eyes" reached number eight in Germany, while going as high as number 6 in Spain.
 A second song, "No Face, No Name, No Number" proved to be highly popular in Romania and Moldavia, where it reached number 1.

 Their 2001 effort, America, failed to achieve a certification, but produced the hit single "Win the Race", which became the anthem for Formula One in Germany for the 2001 series.
 The single peaked at No. 5 in Germany on 26 March 2001, exactly one month after its release.
 With their two final albums, Victory (2002) and Universe (2003), the band reached gold status in Germany.
 The singles "Ready for the Victory" and "TV Makes the Superstar" managed to peak at number 7 and 2, respectively.

 Aside from performing with Modern Talking, Anders was also active as a producer and songwriter.
 For German Big Brother candidates Jürgen Milski and Zlatko Trpkovski, he co-wrote "Großer Bruder", which managed to stay at number 1 in Germany for 8 weeks and achieve platinum by selling 800.000 records.
 Furthermore, he produced girl group The It-Girls with "My Heart It Feels Like (Dub Dub…)" and wrote "Cry for You" for No Angels.

 In 2003, Modern Talking dissolved again, again in controversial fashion.
 After a serious altercation before a concert in Rostock, Bohlen announced the end of the band live on stage, to the shock of Anders and the public.
 In his 2003 book Hinter den Kulissen, Bohlen further marginalized Anders' input to their music and accused him of stealing money from him.
-Anders subsequently sued Bohlen for libel and succeeded in having certain passages removed, but lost the process for compensation in 2005.
+Anders subsequently sued Bohlen for libel and succeeded in having certain passages removed, but lost the lawsuit for compensation in 2005.
 In his 2011 book 100% Anders, he called the way Bohlen broke the band up and his antics "pathetic", and blamed him for breaking up the duo.
 Their final release, The Final Album, a greatest hits album, was released in August 2003.